 Alu Gobi is a North Indian vegetable entree dish, easy and quick.
 No surprises that it is a popular weeknight dish.
 It is dry and pairs well with roti, so it is commonly found in lunchboxes.
 Also befitting a party menu where a dry sabji and a saucy sabji are de rigueur, alu gobi check marks the box of a dry sabji beautifully.
 Notwithstanding that it is enjoyed by the kids, adults, fussy and persnickety alike. —Annada Rathi

 - Serves 2-4 people

 small red or yellow potatoes, peeled and cut into cubes, 1.5" x 1"

-Cover with a lid and keep stirring every few minutes as the goal is to get a dry Alu Gobi and vegetables that are firm yet fully cooked.
+- Cover with a lid and keep stirring every few minutes as the goal is to get a dry Alu Gobi and vegetables that are firm yet fully cooked.
 Test the level by inserting a knife in a piece of cauliflower and potato.
 Knife should go in smoothly but the piece should not fall apart as a result.

-This goal should be achieved in about 15-20 minutes but if you find that vegetables are sticking to the pan, or they are still not cooked, sprinkle some water again, cover and perform the knife test again after 5 minutes or so.
+- This goal should be achieved in about 15-20 minutes but if you find that vegetables are sticking to the pan, or they are still not cooked, sprinkle some water again, cover and perform the knife test again after 5 minutes or so.

 - Garnish with freshly chopped cilantro and serve hot or at room temperature with roti or paratha or layer over white rice, brown rice, wild rice, or quinoa and drizzle with yogurt sauce made from plain yogurt whisked with salt, red chile powder and cumin powder.